DILCISBoard/E-ARK-DIP/specification/01-introduction/index.md

 	- SMURF ERMS for electronic records management systems (The SMURF profile for ERMS can be found https://github.com/DLMArchivalStandardsBoard/SMURF/tree/master/spec.)
 	- SMURF SFSB for simple file system based records (The SMURF profile for SFSB can be found at https://github.com/DLMArchivalStandardsBoard/SMURF/tree/master/spec.)

+## 1.2 Definition of a DIP
+The definition of an E-ARK DIP is that it corresponds to an IP which is ready to be processed by its designated Access Software; if it is not suited for processing and rendering by its designated Access Software, it is not (yet) a DIP.
+This is a very generic, but handy, definition.
+To be more specific, the CS DIP is:

+- an IP which is sent (or is ready to be sent) to the user in an Access environment;
+- supported by E-ARK tools, i.e. can be rendered by bespoke Access Software.

+The DIP is to a very large extent similar to the AIP from which it is created.
+However, there are also significant differences.

+First of all, the DIP looks like the AIP: It replicates the structure of the AIP from which it is derived.
+It also inherits all the metadata as well as the intellectual entities of the AIP, regardless of any format migrations that may have occurred during the AIP-DIP conversion process.
+Secondly, the DIP is different from the AIP: The DIP allows for example for the inclusion of new DIP representation formats, which are more user-friendly than the AIP formats that are intended for long-term preservation purposes.
+It also allows for the updating of the metadata as well as for the addition of new metadata elements.
+Representation Information, which is required for rendering and understanding the intellectual content, is also added, and as a direct consequence, there may be a need for new folders and files, for example within the ‘Documentation’ folder.